 - premature wrinkling of the skin

 Effects of smoking on babies

 The effects of maternal smoking on an unborn baby include:

-- Low birth weight, which may have a lasting effect of the growth and development of children.
-Low birth weight is associated with an increased risk for heart disease, stroke, high blood pressure, being overweight and diabetes in adulthood
+- low birth weight, which may have a lasting effect of the growth and development of children.
+Low birth weight is associated with an increased risk of heart disease, stroke, high blood pressure, being overweight and diabetes in adulthood

 Diseases caused by long-term smoking